andycroll/andycroll.com/_posts/2021/2021-05-24-opt-out-of-google-floc-tracking-in-rails.md

 ## Add...

-...a custom response header to opt your application, and thus your users, out of this user-tracking.
+...a custom response header to opt your application, and thus your users, out of this user tracking.

 ### `config/appliction.rb`